 There are a lot of pets in California, and it’s a great place for them to live, with beaches, mountains and cities all a part of this great state.
-According to data by Banfield, there are 286,405 dogs and 57,659 cats in The Golden State.
+It is estimated that in LA County alone, there are more than 2.6 million privately owned cats and dogs.
 In fact, Californians own more dogs than anywhere in the United States!

 Not only does California have all kinds of unique pet resources, like Pet Communicators (yes, they call your pet and talk to your pet on the phone!) but they take civic action with their ban on puppy mills, making California an awesome state to be a pet.

 Dogs and cats in California also have lower-than-average cases of arthritis and dental disease, and they have less obesity issues than pets in the rest of the country.
 Fleas and ticks can be problematic in the state, as can intestinal parasites, so regular well-checks are important.

 A lot of people think that the Pit Bull is the most common dog in California, but in reality, the Chihuahua and the Labrador Retriever are the most common dogs.
 Domestic long and shorthair cats are the most common.